15 Inspired Christmas Tree Ideas

 First, this is the main tree in the living area.
 Because the space is limited, a smaller 6 1/2 ft. tree was placed inside this vintage container and sits on a riser to give it more height.

 The tree is the frosted Alpine Balsam Fir from Balsam Hill.
 Therefore, some flocking was added to these mini trees to create a winter wonderland feel.
-You can see how to easily flock a tree on this post.

 Simplicity is key when decorating my Christmas Trees.

-This year I used only red vintage shiny brites and added these vintage hand painted delicate clear ornaments, which I recently found.
-In addition to all the vintage ornaments, some new frosted red berries and farmhouse style ribbon were added.
+This year, I used only red vintage shiny brites and added these vintage hand-painted delicate clear ornaments, which I recently found.
+In addition to all the vintage ornaments, some new frosted red berries and farmhouse-style ribbon were added.

-Two star ornaments are tied together and used as the tree topper.
+Two-star ornaments are tied together and used as the tree topper.

 The Shiplap Tree

-This is our 4th Christmas in the farmhouse and each year the DIY Shiplap Tree is placed on the screen porch.
+This is our 4th Christmas in the farmhouse, and each year, the DIY Shiplap Tree is placed on the screen porch.
 It fits perfectly inside the vintage cast iron witches pot.
 LOL

 Trees of a feather flock together

-That’s not exactly the quote but hopefully it makes sense when being inspired to style multiple trees.
+That’s not exactly the quote, but hopefully, it makes sense when being inspired to style multiple trees.

-Three trees that have similar flocking, were used together in the bedroom and created a winter wonderland feel in here as well.
+Three trees that have similar flocking were used together in the bedroom and created a winter wonderland feel in here as well.

 In addition, three more flocked trees were gathered together inside this vintage dough bowl.